Deskasoft/HashifyNET/README.md

     // Only adding configs that require us to pick or define one, for the rest of the hash algorithms, the default provided configs will be used instead.
 	{ typeof(IArgon2id), Argon2idConfig.OWASP_Standard }

-}, typeof(IHashAlgorithmWrapper)); // We do not want IHashAlgorithmWrapper, though you can add as many as you want to ignore, including base interfaces to ignore all derived interfaces (such as IFNV to also ignore IFNV1 and IFNV1a).
+}, typeof(IBlake3)); // (Example) We do not want Blake3, though you can add as many as you want to ignore, including base interfaces to ignore all derived interfaces (such as IFNV to also ignore IFNV1 and IFNV1a).

 Assert.NotNull(functions);
 Assert.NotEmpty(functions);